What to expect from online learning

 - The chat function will allow you to post your comments and questions.

-- It may be much easier to get distracted online so turn off all your notifications during sessions.
+- It may be much easier to get distracted online so turn off your notifications during sessions and try to stay focused.

 Take advantage of online spaces